LucaRainone/Autocratic/README.md

 # Special type: ArrayOfInt

-This type check if the value is an array of int.
+Simply, this type check if the value is an array of int.

 # Special type: ValidableArray (ItemCollection)

 If the value is an array, we have to evaluate every element.
-This class encapsulate the array and you must check the type every time.
+This class encapsulates the array and you must check the type every time.

 ```php
 /*
 use ...
 */

 $item           = new Item(array("id"=>1, "date"=>"2015-09-01"));
 $itemCollection = $item->mustBe(ValidableArray::NAME);